 - Psychological or medical conditions

-In order to ensure that a person’s private health information remains just that—private—there is an established set of rules and regulations outlined in HIPAA, which govern how that data is handled.
-These rules detail everything from training procedures to the software used to organize and transmit private information.
+To ensure that a person’s private health information remains personal, there is an established set of rules and regulations outlined in HIPAA, which govern how that data is handled.
+These rules detail everything from training procedures to the Software that organizes and transmits private information.

 Unfortunately, data privacy breaches can and do happen due to email hacks, server hacks, unauthorized disclosures, or even theft.
 In many instances, the occurrence leads to fines and other penalties.
 In this article, we’ll look more closely at the importance of data security in healthcare and the many benefits of implementing data privacy: